 Consider all Family Members

 When drafting your Will, it’s important to consider the needs and rights of all family members, including biological children, stepchildren, and your current spouse or partner.
 While stepchildren are not automatically recognised under the law in the same way as biological or adopted children, you may wish to include them in your Will explicitly if you intend for them to inherit.
-Additionally, consider the use of trusts, which can offer a flexible solution for providing for your spouse or partner while ensuring that your assets eventually pass to your children.

 When should you update your Will?